 Right after passing through Kaminarimon, you will see Nakamise-dori stretching toward Hozomon Gate.
 While strolling along 90 different stalls compete for your attention, selling everything from samurai swords to matcha green tea ice cream.
 During holidays the arcade is decorated with seasonal trappings: silk plum blossoms and kites at New Year's, bright foliage in fall and cherry blossoms in spring.

 Criss-crossed by visitors in kimono and decked out with lanterns, this is one of the most colorful places in Tokyo.

 Don't miss the chance to try some of the city's best street food all in one place.
 Ningyoyaki—little sponge cakes filled with red bean paste and shaped like famous Asakusa landmarks—and freshly toasted sembei crackers are two local favorites.
 Follow your nose to find juicy fried meat croquettes, sweet melon pan bread or cooling matcha ice cream among the stalls.

 Popular souvenirs include lucky maneki neko cat statuettes, hair accessories, elegant fans of all colors and sizes and handmade Japanese umbrellas.

-Although the temple and shops close around five in the evening, it is worth visiting the shopping street to admire the shutters painted with different seasonal vistas, festivals (like the Sanja Matsuri) and scenes from old Japan.
+Although the temple and shops close around 5 p.m., it is worth visiting the shopping street to admire the shutters painted with different seasonal vistas, festivals and scenes from old Japan.
 Sensoji Temple's main hall and pagoda are also lit up after sunset, so you can visit the iconic landmarks without the crowds.